(3/24/2022) Minuteman Bikeway Annual Town Meeting - Frequently Asked Questions (FAQs - click here)

 2010 – 2015

 Bike accommodations along Railroad Avenue were extensively studied and discussed.
-A shared-use path, as recommended by MassDOT, was ultimately approved by the Selectmen at their May 11, 2015 meeting.
+A shared-use path, as recommended by MassDOT, was ultimately approved by the Select Board.

-MassDOT approved the use of State and Federal funding.
+MassDOT approves the use of State and Federal funding, through the Transportation Improvement Program (TIP).

 2016 - 2017

 MassDOT requested that an underpass be used at the Concord Road crossing for safety reasons.
-An analysis was conducted and presented to the Selectmen on February 13, 2017.
+An analysis was conducted and presented to the Select Board on February 13, 2017.

 25% Design Plans submitted to MassDOT for review and comment.
-Project was approved for FY22 TIP funding.
+Project was approved by the MPO for FFY22 TIP funding.

 Town/VHB hosted an open house for the project abutters to discuss the project status and any specific ROW questions/concerns, impacts, etc.